 We have lowered the entry fee!

-Winner will be announced on the Pen Parentis website and by email or phone to the winning author on or before August 15, 2015.
+Winner will be announced on the Pen Parentis website and by email or phone to the winning author on or before August 15, 2016.
 Please make sure that author contact information includes either email or phone or both!
 Shortlisted entries will be announced on the website and our Facebook Page only – please check back in September to see how you did! (sign up for our RSS feed on the blog or to our newsletter to have contest results delivered to your inbox)

-Winner also receives $1000, presented at the Pen Parentis Literary Salon on September 14th, 2015, in conjunction with the reading of the winning work.
+Winner also receives $1000, presented at the Pen Parentis Literary Salon on September 13th, 2016, in conjunction with the reading of the winning work.
 Pen Parentis will publicize this reading for the author and will provide author with any press clips that mention author’s name.
 Pen Parentis encourages, but does not require, attendance to subsequent Salons in order to 1) be introduced to other authors and 2) network with prospective editors, agents, and readers.
-Finally, Pen Parentis will feature the winner on our website for one year, updating his/her accomplishments to the community as notified, and will link to their author website and/or blog, if any, and will promote the author when he/she attends regular Pen Parentis author salon events.
-The winning story will be published by the illustrious literary parenting journal: Brain/Child Magazine.
+Finally, Pen Parentis will feature the winner on our website for one year, updating his/her accomplishments to the community as notified, and will link to their author website and/or blog, if any, and will promote the author when they attend regular Pen Parentis author salon events.